Clostridium difficile in paediatric populations

 The management of intractable cases and multiple recurrences is challenging and consultation with individuals experienced in managing these cases is advised.
 Investigational agents have been used with varying degrees of success.
 Some agents (cholestyramine, colestipol and other anion-exchange resins) bind vancomycin and may render the drug ineffective if used concurrently.
 Rifaximin appears promising, but there is the potential for the development of resistance during treatment.
 Rifaximin is not available in Canada, but rifampin, which is available, may also have some efficacy.
 A randomized trial among adults indicated that the use of oral Saccharomyces boulardii in combination with oral vancomycin or metronidazole decreased the number of recurrences but had no beneficial effect on the initial episode.
 The Canadian Paediatric Society has determined that while there is no available current evidence to support the use of probiotics to treat C difficile in either children or adults, there may be a role for probiotics in preventing relapses in patients with recurrent CDI.
 However, although the risk is believed to be low, the use of S boulardii has been associated with fungemia in immunocompromised patients and in patients with central venous lines.

 Other agents used to treat CDI include teicoplanin, which is likely to be as effective as vancomycin, bacitracin and fusidic acid.
 The latter two agents were shown to be associated with lower efficacy or higher recurrence compared with vancomycin and metronidazole.
 Fidaxomicin is now licensed in Canada for individuals 18 years of age and older.
 Fidaxomicin is expensive but has been shown to be noninferior to vancomycin for initial treatment of CDI and associated with a lower rate of recurrence only for non-NAP1 strains.
 Other investigational treatment agents include nitazoxanide, tinidazole, intravenous immunoglobulin and fecal transplants.
-The latter approach has been used successfully in case series of adult patients and in one randomized trial.
-Paediatric use has also been reported.
-In a recent randomized trial, duodenal infusion of donor feces was found to be more effective for the treatment of CDI than standard vancomycin therapy.
+Fecal transplants for recurrent CDI have been used successfully and studied in adult patients- but to a lesser extent in children.
+The use and timing of fecal transplants versus vancomycin taper regimens for recurrent CDI is not known at the present time.
+In a randomized trial, duodenal infusion of donor feces was found to be more effective for the treatment of CDI than standard vancomycin therapy.
 A recent proof-of-principle study demonstrated that a stool substitute mixture comprising multiple species of bacteria showed promise in the treatment of antibiotic-resistant C difficile colitis.
 Further research is warranted on these approaches to treatment.
 CDI is currently the subject of candidate vaccine trials in Europe and North America.-

 - C difficile-associated colitis should be considered in any patient who is receiving or who has received antibiotics within the previous 12 weeks, and who has the following signs: bloody diarrhea with or without systemic toxicity, fever and abdominal pain.